isomerpages/govtech-gobusiness-main/_dashboard-faqs/02c-account-access-foreign-individual.md

 <br>[Account Registration Form (IMDA licences)](https://go.gov.sg/imda-sfa)
 <br>To apply for NParks licences, please complete this form.

-<br><br>Other government agencies will be added here in the coming months.
+<br>Other government agencies will be added here in the coming months.
 For non-Singapore based businesses and entities, please click here.

 {% include letter-accordion.html accordions=site.data.acc103c-account-access-foreign-business letter="a" %}